-- Patients in Family Birthing Center are permitted one designated visitor for the birth of a child.
+- Patients in the Family Birthing Center are permitted one designated visitor for laboring moms and for birth of a child.

 - Surgery patients will need to be dropped off and picked up for their procedure.
 No visitors are permitted in the surgery area, but yhe driver can wait in cafeteria seating area if he or she would like.
 Food service at the Main Station Café is closed, but vending machines are open.

 - Children under the age of 18 should not visit any areas of the hospital.

-All Patients and Visitors will need to check in and be screened for flu-like symptoms as they enter the building.
+All patients and visitors will also be screened for flu-like symptoms when they enter the building.

 Great Lakes Physicians has also developed visitor restrictions and proactive measures to protect our patients, visitors and staff.
 They include:

-- No children under the age of 18 are permitted unless they are the person being seen for the appointment.
+- No visitors under the age of 18 permitted in the office unless they are the patient.

 New Facemask Requirement at The Bellevue Hospital

-The Bellevue Hospital put new mask protocols in place on Wednesday, April 22 to align with guidelines from the Centers for Disease Control and Prevention (CDC) to slow the spread of the coronavirus (COVID-19).
+The Bellevue Hospital has put new mask protocols in place to align with guidelines from the Centers for Disease Control and Prevention (CDC) to slow the spread of the coronavirus (COVID-19).